Anthares101/my-cybersecurity-notes/README_EN.md

 Anthares101@kali:~$ volatility -f IMAGE --profile=PERFIL cmdscan #Gets the history of used commands from the cmd process Anthares101@kali:~$ volatility -f IMAGE --profile=PERFIL memdump -p PID -D DIRECTORIO_DESTINO #Dumps a process
 ```
 The dumped process can be processed with WINDBG or strings: `strings FILE > output.txt` that pulls out the readable strings.
-By default it uses 8bits UTF8, with -el you can switch to UTF16 (16bits):
+By default it uses 8bits UTF8, with -el you can switch to UTF16 (16 bits):
 ```console
 Anthares101@kali:~$ strings -td -a FILE.dmp
 Anthares101@kali:~$ strings -td -el -a FILE.dmp